bhubie/talks/making-impossible-states-impossible/slides/slides.md

 Is there a better fix?
 Could we have avoided this bug alltogether?

-IMO - Yes - Swap the booleans for an enumeration instead.
+[click] IMO - Yes - Swap the booleans for an enumeration instead.

 With our current implentation we are starting to get into boolean hell, and this gets us out of it.